brucemack/WARS-Birdhouse/README.md

 The software supports a simple message routing protocol that allows packets to "hop" between houses to reach their final destination.

-The 915 MHz ISM band is used to simplify licensing considerations.
+The 33cm ham band (902-928 MHz) is used given that this is an experimental technology.
+All nodes must be installed/operated by FCC licensed amateur/ham radio operators.

 A prototype network of 5 stations has been constructed in Wellesley, MA.
 Messages have been successfully routed back and forth across the entire mesh, including hops between birdhouses that were separated by approximately 1 kilometer.
 Antenna height is important.
 The houses have been subjected to bad weather conditions.